-Substantially all of our Revenues are generated from advertisers.
-We enter into commercial arrangements with advertisers defining the terms of our service and the basis for our charges.
-Generally, our charges are based on a CPC or CPM basis.
+All of our Revenues are generated from advertisers, merchants and affiliate networks with whom we enter into commercial arrangements, defining the terms of our service and the basis for our charges.
+Generally, our charges are based on a CPC, CPM or CPA basis.
 For campaigns priced on a CPC basis, we recognize these Revenues when a user clicks on an advertisement we deliver.
 For campaigns priced on a CPM basis, we recognize these Revenues when an advertisement is displayed.
+For campaigns on a CPC basis, revenues are recognized on a per-click basis.
+For campaigns priced on a performance-based CPA basis, the Company generates revenue when a user makes an acquisition.
+Certain revenues are recognized net of traffic acquisition costs.